sissyliberation/nlpclass-fall2013/site/assignments/a0programming.md

 ## Part 4: Word count distribution

 The distributions of words in a document are always highly skewed: a few words appear with very high frequencies, but most words appear very few times.
-To get an idea of the shape of things, write a program that prints the ten most frequent frequencies and the five least frequent frequencies.
+To get an idea of the shape of things, write a program called `WordFreqFreq` that prints the ten most frequent frequencies and the five least frequent frequencies.

 Your output should be obviously be sorted by frequency frequency, but for frequencies with the same frequency frequency, you should sort by frequency.
 Confused yet?

-Your output should look like this:
+I should be able to run your program with something like this, and get this exact output:

-    $ sbt "run-main dhg.WordFreqFreq /Users/dhg/texts/alice.txt"
+    $ sbt "run-main nlp.WordFreqFreq /Users/dhg/texts/alice.txt"
     Top 10 most frequent frequencies:
-	1508 words appear 1 times
+	1508 words appear 1 time
 	493 words appear 2 times
 	265 words appear 3 times
 	175 words appear 4 times